 The way that tuition fees are paid in Romania varies based on whether or not you need a student visa.
-Students who require a visa to study in Romania must pay their tuition fee in one instalment before they make their visa application for the first year (and before starting each academic year after that).
-Pupils who do not require a Romanian student visa can choose to pay either in one, two or three instalments per year.
+Students who require a visa must pay one year of tuition fees in a single instalment before they make their visa application.
+Pupils who do not require a visa can choose to pay either in one, two or three instalments per year.
 For more information on student visas and who needs one, take a look at our guide ‘Applying to study in Romania’.

-If you’re planning to stay in private accommodation, the International Relations office at your university might be able offer some recommendations.
-The Erasmus U website is also a good place to start (and is available to both Erasmus and non-Erasmus students).
-Just keep in mind that private accommodation does tend to be more expensive.
+If you’re planning to stay in private accommodation, the International Relations office at your university will often be able to give you some recommendations.
+We've also included a link at the bottom of this guide to a reputable renting website.
+It is worth remembering that private accommodation does tend to be more expensive.

 General cost of living